status-im/pm/notes/transcript11.md

 Iuri: I think a possible solution for that would be, the user would authorize a public private key generated by the dapp itself as a representative so to speak, and then it gets sent client-side, kind of a like a central transaction in web3, but the thing is that whisper does not support this API, it's kinda of all like server-side so to speak.

-Status (Dutch?): That's what we hacked with Andrei actually, I think it was a raw post to post raw, when you can encrypt everything in javascript lets say, then just post raw data that will be transmitted into whisper.
+Igor: That's what we hacked with Andrei actually, I think it was a raw post to post raw, when you can encrypt everything in javascript lets say, then just post raw data that will be transmitted into whisper.
 That works.

 Iuri: That design makes much more sense.
 I was actually quite surprised whisper designed this way.

-Status (Dutch?): That's exactly why there is no whisper on (inFuhrer?)
+Igor: That's exactly why there is no whisper on (inFuhrer?)

 10:00 - 11:00

 Iuri: I think that should be proposed as a standard or extension of whisper.

-Status (Dutch?): We did talk to the whisper guys but I dont think it went anywhere.
+Igor: We did talk to the whisper guys but I dont think it went anywhere.
 Maybe we should go for another round.

 Jarrad: We could propose it as an EIP but I wouldn't put too much love into it.
 My understanding is that it's better that we focus on our protocol efforts moving forward.

-Status (Dutch?): So maybe we should just have a separate discussion on exactly what to do and who will do what in each timeframe, just specifically for that.
+Igor: So maybe we should just have a separate discussion on exactly what to do and who will do what in each timeframe, just specifically for that.

 Jarrad: Yeah sounds good.